Aquaman sets 'highest ever' Boxing Day New Zealand box office results

 Warner Bros.
 Pictures' latest superhero movie has set records in New Zealand this week.

 The Warner Bros.
-Pictures' Aquaman is currently number one at the New Zealand box office with the highest Boxing Day opening of all time and made an incredible $726,000 in its opening day.
+Pictures' Aquaman is currently number one at the New Zealand box office with the highest Boxing Day opening of all time and made $726,000 in its opening day.

 The action adventure, directed by James Wan and starring Jason Momoa, opened on approximately 111 screens on Boxing Day.